KSL (AM)

-KSL Newsradio is a pair of radio stations serving the Salt Lake City, Utah region, consisting of the original AM station, KSL, licensed to Salt Lake City on 1160 kHz, and FM station KSL-FM, licensed to Midvale on 102.7 MHz.
-Owned by Bonneville International, a broadcasting subsidiary of the Church of Jesus Christ of Latter-day Saints, the stations share studios with sister television station KSL-TV in the Broadcast House building at the Triad Center in downtown Salt Lake City.
+KSL (1160 AM) is a commercial radio station licensed to Salt Lake City, Utah.
+KSL and sister station 102.7 KSL-FM simulcast a news-talk radio format.
+They are owned by Bonneville International, a broadcasting subsidiary of the Church of Jesus Christ of Latter-day Saints (LDS).
+They and co-owned television station KSL-TV have studios in the Broadcast House building at the Triad Center in downtown Salt Lake City.

-The AM station broadcasts with 50,000 watts non-directional, day and night, the maximum power permitted by the Federal Communications Commission.
-A Class A clear channel station, it covers most of north-central Utah in the daytime and can be heard in much of western North America at night.
-The KSL transmitter site is located west of Salt Lake City International Airport, while the KSL-FM transmitter is located on Farnsworth Peak in the Oquirrh Mountains, southwest of Salt Lake City.
+KSL is a Class A clear-channel station, broadcasting with 50,000 watts non-directional, the maximum power permitted by the Federal Communications Commission.
+The signal covers most of north-central Utah in the daytime and can be heard in much of Western North America at night.
+The transmitter site is west of the Salt Lake City International Airport.

-The AM station is Utah's primary entry point for the Emergency Alert System.
-Both KSL's AM and FM transmissions broadcast in HD Radio.
-KSL-FM carries the Latter-day Saints Channel over its HD2 subchannel.
+KSL is Utah's primary entry point for the Emergency Alert System.
+KSL transmissions broadcast in HD Radio.